TrainerRed151/PyMOL-Atom-Characterization/README.md

 # PyMOL-Atom-Characterization

 Characterizes the information for chains within a selection.
-Displays the chain, the number and position of nucleotides, and/or the number of amino acids in a selection.
+Displays the chain, the number, and position of nucleotides, and/or the number of amino acids in a selection.

 ## Requirements
 - PyMOL